jareddlc/student-projects/lint/README.md

 # lint
 My first node.js project.
-This application has some extends basic CRUD operations on a MySQL databse.
-It was planned to turn into a simple CMS but was never completed.
+This application extends basic CRUD operations on a MySQL database.
+It allows the user to interact with the MySQL database via the web UI to create new databases, tables, columns, and rows.

 ### Dependencies